ErichZimmer/OpenSync/README.md

  - If a pulse sequence is longer than the clock trigger rate, the system will become unstable.
  - If all output channels are used at once and for long pulse durations, the system will become unstable due to exceeding the capabilities of the internal capacitor bank.
  - Pulsing a frequencies >1MHz could incur cross-talk and other noise between output channels (yet to be validated).
+ - Clock divider now modifies the system clock instead of the state machine clocks.
+This enables the synchronization between two PIO blocks that is necessary for this architecture.
+Low system clock speeds could cause instability.

 ## Context
 https://groups.google.com/g/openpiv-users/c/xi7qt28IGEE